-There are currently over 270 different flood warning areas in Scotland.
+There are currently 289 different flood warning areas in Scotland.

 A flood warning scheme/area represents a designated area where the flood warning service is delivered.
 The flood warning area generally follows a specific river catchment or length of coastline where communities are at risk from flooding.

-Since 2012, 7 new flood warning schemes have been designed and implemented, including a large coastal scheme around the Solway Firth.
+Since 2012, 7 new flood warning schemes have been designed and implemented.
 Find out more about the flood warning schemes launched to date:

 Firth of Forth (Alloa and Airth) Flood Warning Scheme